yamigr/pusudb/README.md

 ## Middleware

-Normally the pusudb only serves JSON-Data.
-But with a middleware it's possible to add own functionalities like serving files or do some authentication.
+With a middleware it's possible to add own functionalities to the pusudb-framwork.
 To handle the request or response data, take a look at the node.js http documentation.
 To use data from one middleware to a later called middleware, add a new property to the request-object like req['my-new-prop'].

 ### Links
 * [https://www.npmjs.com/package/pusudb-use-auth-jwt](pusudb-use-auth-jwt)